Jo and Jo

 Jo & Jo is a 2022 Indian Malayalam-language mystery comedy film directed by Arun D. Jose in his directorial debut.
 The film is co-produced by Imagine Cinemas and Signature Studios.
 It is co-written by Arun D. Jose and Raveesh Nath.
-The film stars Nikhila Vimal and Mathew Thomas in the title roles, with Naslen and Melvin G Babu in the other lead roles.
+The film stars Mathew Thomas and Nikhila Vimal in the title roles, with Naslen and Melvin G Babu in the other lead roles.
 The music is composed by Govind Vasantha.
 The plot revolves around the lives of a group of youngsters in a village during the COVID-19 pandemic.

 The film was released on to positive reviews from critics and became a super hit at box office.

 Plot

 Set during the COVID-19 lockdown in Kerala, the plot revolves around two siblings, Jomol and Jomon (the titular Jo and Jo).
 Jomol is the elder child of Baby and Lilly and Jomon is her younger brother.
 Both are attending their college classes online, due to the pandemic.
 Jomol also conducts a tuition class for students at home.
 They are constantly at odds with each other due to Jomol's view that Jomon is lazy and has it easier due to being male and the younger child in the family.
 Jomon spends most of his free time with his two close friends Manoj Sundaran and Eby Kuruvilla.
 They spend their time secretly smoking and fishing at a local canal.
 Sundaran has an unrequited crush on Jomol while Eby has a girlfriend Nimmy in another village.
 He constantly tries to meet her but find it difficult due to the lockdowns in place.

 Jomol with her keen perceptive skills exposes Jomon's every little mischief to their parents.
 All of these create a rift between the siblings.
 One day, Jomon finds a love letter addressed to "Jo" in their mailbox.
 Assuming it was meant for Jomol, he makes it his goal to find out Jomol's secret lover and seeks help from Sundaran and Eby for this.
 Jomol also sees Jomon with the letter and assumes that the love letter was meant for him and resolves to similarly find who the writer was.
 She seeks help from her grandmother Annamma who lives with them.

 Assuming that the author of the love letter drove a green motorcycle, Jomon and his friends attempt to find a similar vehicle.
 They eventually find two green motorcycles but realize that they were mistaken both times.
 They also track Jomol's phone so that they can find more evidence through her online chats.
 Jomol, similarly, is now keenly focused on Jomon's activities and finds and exposes his smoking to their parents.
 This results in an escalation of their conflict and Jomon angrily decides to leave home.
 Eventually it is discovered that the author of the note was one of Jomol's tuition students who wrote it for Jomon, unbeknownst to him.
 Realizing their mistaken assumptions about each other, the two siblings make up.